matrix-org/synapse/README.rst

     $ dig -t srv _matrix._tcp.example.com
     _matrix._tcp.example.com.
 3600    IN      SRV     10 0 8448 synapse.example.com.

+Note that the server hostname cannot be an alias (CNAME record): it has to point directly to the server hosting the synapse instance.

 You can then configure your homeserver to use ``<yourdomain.com>`` as the domain in its user-ids, by setting ``server_name``::